 The reader of this Report should note that year-to-year investment return variation is a function of unrealized gains or losses on securities' valuations and the subsequent realization of gains or losses on the sale of investments and is not necessarily reflective of actual investment cash flow or income.
 The primary critical concern of the Board is the System's funding adequacy.
 High funding levels are directly related to benefit security for participants.
 It is the responsibility of the Board to make prudent and sound investment decisions in order to increase the assets and thereby the funding level of the System.
 The Board has a goal of maintaining the funding of the System at or near 100%.
 Although the statutory contribution rate of 12.65% for the employer and employee has been sufficient for over 20 years, the combined Member and City contributions along with projected investment returns will not be sufficient in the long-term.
 The Funding level is also influenced by changes to benefits and economic and demographic assumptions.
-The resulting funding level as of July 1, 2020 of 76.5%, is down from 82.7% as of July 1, 2019.
-Major contributing factors to this decline in the funding level were updates to the assumptions used in determining the plan's costs which included lowering the assumed rate of return from 7.5% to 7.25%, updating the mortality tables for public safety workers, increasing the additional service added at retirement due to unused sick time to one year from two-thirds of a year, and changing the amortization methodology to a layered closed period.
+The resulting funding level as of July 1, 2021 of 76.9%, is up from 76.5% as of July 1, 2020.
+Contributions partially offset by pay increases for active participants.